priyanka-smitha/Milestone_2/README.md

 ![alt Jenkins Git plugin](mile2_screenshot/check_and_cober.png)

-2] We have configured Cobertura to fail the build when the brach coverage/conditional coverage is less than 60%.
+2] We have configured Cobertura to fail the build when the branch coverage/conditional coverage is less than 60%.
 This can be seen below.

 ![alt Jenkins Git plugin](mile2_screenshot/cober2.png)